 - Instant thermometer is a must for cooking a perfect steak.
 With a reliable thermometer, you don’t have to cut the steak to check for doneness, etc.

-How to cook Steak on the Stove
+How to cook steak on the stovetop

 - Step 1.
 Heat the skillet really well, for 2-3 minutes.
 And then add oil and heat it as well.